 All LSU Health Shreveport medical students are members of one of Six Academic Societies.
 At freshman orientation, medical students are randomly assigned to one of the Six Academic Societies.
 Medical students remain a member of their society throughout their medical education.
 Each Society is composed of up to 100 students, 25 students from each class.

-The Societies will organize academic, enrichment, and social events for students in order to support their growth from medical students to medical professionals.
+The Societies will organize 9 Career Advising talks open to all students, offer one-on-one career advising, one-on-one personal advising, and social events for students in order to support their growth from medical students to medical professionals.

 Each Society may provide the following services:

 - Workshops and panel discussions in preparation for residency application